zowe/docs-site/docs/extend/extend-apiml/certificate-management-in-zowe-apiml.md

 ### Certificate management guide

-Zowe API Mediation Layer provides a guide that can be used on Windows, Mac, Linux, and z/OS to generate a keystore and truststore using Zowe local certificate authority.
+Zowe API Mediation Layer provides a guide that can be used to generate a keystore and truststore using the Zowe local certificate authority on Windows, Mac, Linux, and z/OS.

-This guide is maintained in `zowe/api-layer` repository [keystore/README.md](https://github.com/zowe/api-layer/blob/v2.x.x/keystore/README.md).
-It is a using combination of openssl and java keytool.
+This guide is maintained in the `zowe/api-layer` repository [keystore/README.md](https://github.com/zowe/api-layer/blob/v2.x.x/keystore/README.md), and uses a combination of openssl and java keytool.

 ### Generate a certificate for a new service on localhost